Yunesky Maya: Washington Nationals

 On July 31, 2010, Maya signed with the Washington Nationals.
 Maya zoomed through the Nationals minor league system, making only five starts, before getting the call to the majors when rosters expanded in September.
-In the minors, he started two games for the GCL Nationals; one game for the Potomac Nationals; and two games for the Syracuse Chiefs, combining for 21 1/3 innings pitched and an overall ERA of 3.38 ERA.
+In the minors, he started two games for the Gulf Coast League Nationals; one game for the Potomac Nationals; and two games for the Syracuse Chiefs, combining for 21 1/3 innings pitched and an overall ERA of 3.38 ERA.
 He pitched five inning in his first major league start was on September 7, 2010, against the New York Mets (which also saw the big league debut of Met Dillon Gee).
 After a rough start (allowing a three-run homer in the first inning to Ike Davis), he retired 11 of the last 12 batters he faced.
+Maya made five starts for Washington during his rookie campaign, posting an 0-3 record and 5.88 ERA with 12 strikeouts over 26 innings of work.

-On May 29, 2011, Maya was recalled by the Washington Nationals to take the rotation spot of Tom Gorzelanny, who was placed on the disabled list.
-Collin Balester was optioned to Triple-A Syracuse to make room.
-He was designated for assignment on May 25, 2013.
-However, the Nationals got him back and sent him outright to the Syracuse Chiefs.
+On May 29, 2011, Maya was recalled by the Nationals to take the rotation spot of Tom Gorzelanny, who was placed on the disabled list.
+Collin Balester was optioned to Triple-A Syracuse to clear roster space.
+He made 10 appearances (five starts) for Washington during the year, registering a 1-1 record and 5.23 ERA with 15 strikeouts across 32 2/3 innings pitched.

+Maya spent the entirety of the 2012 campaign with Syracuse, compiling an 11-10 record and 3.88 ERA with 89 strikeouts on 167 innings pitched across 28 starts.
+After one appearance for Washington in 2013, Maya was designated for assignment following the promotion of Jeff Kobernus on May 25, 2013.
+He cleared waivers and was sent outright to Syracuse on May 27.
+Maya was released by the Nationals organization on November 18.